-Dexter Salna - Director, President, Perseus Operating Group
+Dexter Salna - Director, Member of Perseus Board

-Mr. Salna joined CSI in 1995 and is currently the President of Perseus Operating Group.
-Prior to his current role, Mr. Salna held various senior executive positions with our Volaris Operating Group since 1995.
+Mr. Salna was previously employed by CSI until 2023, most recently being the President of the Perseus Operating Group.
+Mr. Salna is currently a member of the Perseus Board.
+Mr. Salna has also held various senior executive positions with our Volaris Operating Group since 1995.
 From January 2000 to March 2001, Mr. Salna took a leave of absence from Volaris to pursue other business opportunities.
 Mr. Salna received a B.A.Sc. in Civil Engineering from the University of Toronto, an M.S. in Construction Management and Engineering from Stanford University and an M.B.A. from Harvard Business School.

-Barry Symons - Chief Executive Officer, Jonas Operating Group
+Barry Symons - Director, Chief Executive Officer, Jonas Operating Group